mainkoon81/Study-Tableau/README.md

 Aggregations assist in our ability to draw insights, but other times having a point for every row might be better.

->Q. Adding new column of aggregation: Let's say we have, as measures, 'Units' and 'Unit_Price'.
+>Q. Adding new column of aggregation(a custom variable): Let's say we have, as measures, 'Units' and 'Unit_Price'.
 But we need to create  'total_dollar_value'.
 What are you gonna do?
  - We need to multiply 'Units' by 'Unit_Price'
    - RightClick on measures and select `Create Calculated Field` then
 <img src="https://user-images.githubusercontent.com/31917400/35745386-0cc475a0-083b-11e8-9348-fc92d836ec95.jpg" />